CDLUC3/ezid/templates/doc/apidoc.2.rst

      |lArr|
      |lArr| success: session cookie returned

-   In Python, cookies can be managed using cookielib_, or manually captured and set using code similar to the following:
+   In Python, cookies can be managed using cookielib_ `\ `:ext-icon:, or manually captured and set using code similar to the following:

    .. parsed-literal::